Have you every wondered how do you get financial freedom in 5 years?

 “We are able to setup the non-profit we always dreamed about.”

 “We are able to pay for our kids college without sacrificing our retirement.”

 “I plan to retire when I want.”

 During Money Bliss 9, it is fully funding yourself and the life you want to live.
 That magic number where your assets can sustain your current lifestyle.
-Determining at what age “early”retirement is an option.
+Determining at what age “early” retirement is an option.

-First, maxing out retirement accounts is the utmost importance.
+First, maxing out retirement accounts is of the utmost importance.
 The contribution limits are constantly changing, so check here for the latest info.
-Depending on your age, you need to balance how soon before “retirement” you will need access your money.
-Since contributions to retirement accounts to the max, look at non-retirement accounts.
+Depending on your age, you need to balance how soon before “retirement” you will need access to your money.
+Since contributions to retirement accounts are to the max, look at non-retirement accounts.
 For one simple reason, retirement accounts can’t be used without penalties until 59 1/2.
 So, spread the retirement savings into a brokerage account or a mutual fund account.
 These types of accounts do not have the same tax advantages.
 However, diversification is key.

 When to Pay for College

 If you want to pay for your children’s college, this is where you would start saving for their college expenses.
 Completely backward of most financial experts since most recommend starting at infancy.
 However, many of us managed to pay our schooling and survived.
 Maybe not thrived financially due to student loans, but many lessons of hard work were learned.
 By waiting to fund college expenses, you are able to become financially free first, and then, help out your children with college.

 Continue to earn income until you believe your assets are fully funded for your Money Bliss Life.
 Remember, there are no debt obligations to hold you back…